 The Beer Engine at the bottom of Ecclesall Road is the perfect starting place for a few around this end of town.
 Great beer garden, cask and keg beers and food, what else do you want to get you started.

-As you can wander up Eccy Road you’ll come across a number of spots that deliver both cask and keg beers flawlessly including Portland House, The Eagle, a Thornbridge Brewery pub as well as micro-pubs The Ecclesall Ale Club and The Beer House.
+As you wander up Eccy Road you’ll come across a number of spots that deliver both cask and keg beers flawlessly including Portland House, The Eagle, a Thornbridge Brewery pub as well as micro-pubs The Ecclesall Ale Club and The Beer House whilst Craft & Berry is a bottle shop with beers on draught to drink in.

 Running parallel is Sharrow Vale Road where you’ll come across The Lescar a great location for summer days and winter evenings.
-Sitting just off the top of Sharrow Vale Road is The Stags Head, another Thornbridge Brewery pub, which guarantees to be a winner.
+Sitting just off the top of Sharrow Vale Road is The Stags Head, another Thornbridge Brewery pub, which guarantees to be a winner, as is The Greystones, just up from Ecclesall Road.

 Check out our guide to Ecclesall Road, Sharrow Vale Road and Hunters Bar.